Rumford holds on to lead at Super 6 event in Perth

 A total of 67 players, including one amateur, made the regular cut in the event, tri-sanctioned by the PGA Tour of Australasia, Asian Tour and European Tour.

-After the usual three days of stroke play, the AUS$1.75 million (1 million pound) tournament will end on Sunday with 24 players competing at match play in six-hole playoffs until only one remains.
+After the usual three days of stroke play, the AUS$1.75 million (£1 million) tournament will end on Sunday with 24 players competing at match play in six-hole playoffs until only one remains.

 The top eight after tomorrow's third round will earn a seeding into the fourth round and get a bye during the first round of match play.
 Rumford is keen to be one of those eight.